 To understand the obligations of Squash Canada to the athlete and the athlete’s obligations to Squash Canada, the Squash Canada Athlete Agreement is posted HERE.

-In order to support its athlete focused value statement, Squash Canada includes a position of Athlete Director on its Board of Directors who is elected by current National Team athletes, and maintains an Athlete Representative Policy posted HERE, which identifies a Male and a Female Representative for liaison purposes and who each carry a vote at the Squash Canada Annual General Meeting.
+In order to support its athlete focused value statement, Squash Canada includes a position of Athlete Director on its Board of Directors who is elected by current Senior National Squad athletes, and maintains an Athlete Representative Policy posted HERE, which identifies a Male and a Female Representative for liaison purposes and who each carry a vote at the Squash Canada Annual General Meeting.

 Many squash competitions are ‘open’, where players are eligible to enter directly.
 There are, however, a good number of elite level nation vs nation or limited entry competitions where the respective national squash federation controls the entry.
 In such cases, Squash Canada develops selection criteria in order to determine which players will represent Canada.
 The following table reflects those competitions and the status of selection criteria and related information.